nazimboudeffa/awesome-trading/README.md

 Crypto
 ---

-ATTENTION : Illegal in Algeria
+ATTENTION : Crypto is illegal in Algeria

 I use https://www.binance.com and only shitcoins and spot no trading future because of the volatility